maranomynet/is-kennitala/README.md

 };
 ```

-If you have APIs that you trust to return validated kennitala fields, you can
+If you have APIs that you trust to return validated kennitala fields, you
-cast them to the branded types, before passing them around your application.
+should cast them to the branded `Kennitala*` types, before passing them around
+in your application.
 Example:

 ```ts
 import type { KennitalaPerson } from 'is-kennitala';